davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

 - Go to portal_skins in the ZMI.

-- Create a new skin selection based on Plone Default.
+- Create a new skin selection based on Sunburst Theme.
 Call this "Visitor Skin".

 - Make Visitor Skin the default skin.

-- Remove the custom skin layer from Plone Default.
+- Remove the custom skin layer from Sunburst Theme.

 - Customize the main template or the logo or something else that is easy to spot.